Ada Whiting: Whiting and Dame Nellie Melba

 As well as the many miniatures quite regularly completed of and for Dame Nellie Melba, in 1903, Whiting had completed two further miniature of Melba, who was regarded as a close friend A newspaper columnist for the Arena-Sun, Melbourne described Whiting as being "the most accomplished of the Melbourne practitioners of the art", with one of her miniatures to be given to one of Melba's friends, Miss Violet Clarke, the daughter of the then State Governor.
 In 1904, Whiting received a message from Melba in Paris, asking her to paint her father, David Mitchell.
 Despite his initial objection to sitting for a portrait, it was quickly completed and was dispatched to Melba in London.
 Melba regarded the miniature as her "dearest treasure".
 Melba also commissioned a miniature of author Beverley Nichols, which she took to London for his mother.
 One of the miniatures painted by Whiting, completed in 1919, was of Melba in one of her famous tiaras wearing "a lace gown with camellias which she had first worn when she performed La Traviata."

 Whiting never travelled abroad, despite being encouraged by clients such as Melba, who offered influential introductions, and the arts writer for one of Melbourne's newspapers expressed the wish that Whiting had had "a wider field of action".
 Melba continued her patronage and, when interviewed by The Argus on the eve of her departure for London in 1919, she spoke of her friendship with Whiting saying: "I have had some miniatures painted by Mrs Whiting and they are very beautiful.
 She talks of coming to London.
 I hope she will."
 Whiting also completed a miniature of Melba's granddaughter Pamela, which was "a dainty bijou carried off in Melba's suitcase like a mascot".

 Later years

 Despite the waning of interest in the miniature, Whiting continued to receive commissions and regularly exhibited, with mentions of her participation in the annual exhibitions of the Victorian Society of Artists in 1925, 1926, 1930 and 1933.
 In 1934, Whiting was invited to send her work to the Paris Salon.
 She included her portrait of "Australia's loveliest girl", Jessica Harcourt.
-Whiting mostly gave up painting miniatures when her eye sight started to trouble her, although she used a magnifying glass for commissions, and completed a miniature in 1944.
+Whiting mostly gave up painting miniatures when her eyesight started to trouble her, although she used a magnifying glass for commissions, and completed a miniature in 1944.
 Almost until her death in 1953, Whiting was painting larger works, mostly flowers in oils.

 She died at the home of her son, Saville Whiting, in North Brighton, Melbourne.